caldweln/taxonomy-predict/README.md

 # Results

-Training on a dataset of 55K products, where 25% is reserved, achieved the following :
+Training on a dataset of 55K products, where 25% is reserved for validation, achieved the following :

 ![results](https://cloud.githubusercontent.com/assets/9846264/20644814/40916a4a-b43c-11e6-9a2b-457a9ae12221.png)